 Where children do display inappropriate actions there are clear lines for consequences alongside our relational approach.
-The message is always to understand the behaviour and deliver any consequence with kindness.
+The message is always to understand the behaviour.

-Our Celebration

-Assemblies publicly

-recognise good

-behaviour.
-A weekly

-celebration assembly

-takes place.
-The

-Principal/Vice Principal

-visits classrooms at

-least once a day to

-check in with children.
+Our Celebration Assemblies publicly recognise good behaviour.
+A weekly celebration assembly takes place.
+The Principal/Vice Principal visits classrooms at least once a day to check in with children.

 As part of our behaviour policy, we recognise that parents/carers should be fully informed about their child's behaviour in order for them to feel involved in decisions that may need to be made around supporting them.
 Every effort is made to ensure that there is good communication between home and school.
 Should a child's behaviour be cause for concern, their parents will be contacted and the matter discussed.
-Sharing positives is encouraged with Values broken being the only case where wrong choices are shared with parents, unless linked to other concerns.
-In these cases, it should only be class teachers/behaviour mentor who share the broken Value as this avoids parents receiving notification numerous times.
+Sharing positives is encouraged with a Stage Red being the only case where wrong choices are shared with parents, unless linked to other concerns.
+In these cases, it should only be class teachers/behaviour mentor who share the Stage Red as this avoids parents receiving a notification numerous times.
 The teacher must also share any medical/first aid information, rather than LTS.